mtwasetku-ui/physioto/src/content/blog/knee-osteoarthritis-home-physiotherapy.md

 **6 A plan for ongoing care**

-Michael will recommend a treatment frequency and discuss funding options including Medicare GP Management Plans, My Aged Care Home Care Packages, and private health insurance.
+Micheal will recommend a treatment frequency and discuss funding options including Medicare GP Management Plans, My Aged Care Home Care Packages, and private health insurance.

 ---